tradle/bots/README.md

 # This may take a few seconds...
 # Enter a local path or a url of the provider logo:
 http://www.myiconfinder.com/uploads/iconsets/128-128-767de7a98f30bb81036e1829a50cfd06-float.png
-# enable a product (tradle.MortgageProduct is in the tradle/models repository)
-tradle-server$ enableproduct loans tradle.MortgageProduct
 # disable the Tradle server's in-house bot, which has its own complex agenda
 tradle-server$ silent loans
 # subscribe your bot's web server for webhooks
-# see beginning of this script for explanation for the IP address value
+# OSX: see the previous section for the explanation for the IP address value
 tradle-server$ newwebhook loans http://10.200.10.1:8000
 # if you want to play with the products strategy (./lib/strategy/products.js)
 # uncomment the next line: